 Beatrix Potter’s House – Hill Top

 Hill Top was the home of children’s author and farmer in Near Sawrey, Beatrix Potter.
 She married local solicitor William Heelis and moved over the road.
 She left Beatrix Potter and a great deal of land to the National Trust.
 It’s still very much as it was during her lifetime and setting for many scenes from her tiny books can be identified around the house.
 Fortunately, being winter, the house wasn’t too busy and we had plenty of time to look round and also enjoy the gift shop.
 This year is a celebration of 150 years since Beatrix Potter was born on July 28th, 1866.
 Kathryn couldn’t resist buying her very own Peter Rabbit to take home as a souvenir.

 Afterwards, we had a pub lunch in the Tower Bank Arms, seen in The Tale of Jemima Puddleduck.
 Owned by the National Trust and run by a tenant, it’s small, cosy and does an excellent smoked salmon sandwich.

 Other places visited by the Travelator Team included Coniston and the Blue Bird Cafe, Grasmere, the Gingerbread Shop and Wordsworth’s Grave, Dove Cottage and the Wordsworth Trust Museum, Lake Windermere and Bowness, Wilf’s Cafe in Staveley and Lovingly Artisan at Oxenholme station, Kendal.

-Many thanks to Good Life Cottage Company for providing us with the perfect base for our stay in the Lake District.
+Many thanks to Good Life Lake District Cottages for providing us with the perfect base for our stay in the Lake District.
 Read more about our weekend on Heather Cowper’s article A weekend of culture in the Lake District (or what to do if it rains).
 Whether it rains or not, this is quite simply one of the loveliest places in the world …